Kubernetes on AWS (EKS)

 metadata:

-name: aws-sandbox-service
+name: sandbox-service

 spec: